When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 If this isn’t a problem, you’ll just need to arm yourself with a couple of dog hair brushes specifically designed for grooming double-coats, I took at a look many of the top grooming brushes and found out which ones were the best ones.

-If you take a look at each individual breed we get a clear understanding of how much and what kind of exercise this hybrid will need.
+If you take a look at each individual breed we get a clear understanding of how much and what kind of exercise the Aussie husky will need.

 The Australian Shepherd is a hard-working dog that is strongly stimulated by high-intensity exercise.
 Running and herding are what this dog was originally bred for.